 “I was advised to focus on getting one thing done every single day – it was the best piece of advice anyone has ever given me in my career.”

-Dr Edmund Harbord is a Lecturer in Optical Communications & Networks within the Department of Electrical and Electronic Engineering, and part of the Photonics research group.
+Dr Edmund Harbord is a Lecturer in Optical Communications & Networks and part of the Photonics research group.
 Here, he gives us an insight into his career so far and how he been supported in developing it, and how he supports others in their learning.

 Tell us about you – where are you from, who you are outside of work?